DIY heart ornaments for Christmas (easy painted wooden hearts)

 I also tried cutting the same twine and then hot-gluing the trimmed knot to the top of the heart ornament.
 Honestly, I liked that method better because it was faster and easier and didn’t add a hole to the top of the heart.

-And here you can see one heart as a Christmas tree ornament outside in my pine tree and all the finished hearts in our small dining room tabletop Christmas tree.
+And here you can see one heart as a Christmas tree ornament outside in my pine tree, and all the finished hearts in our small dining room tabletop Christmas tree.

 RELATED: Come see the rest of my Christmas home tour with bows and disco balls for this year.

-I love these beautiful hearts and they make me think of growing up in Germany.
+I love these beautiful hearts, and they make me think of growing up in Germany.

-More DIY ornaments ideas
+More DIY ornament ideas

 Tschüß,